Avaiga/taipy-getting-started/steps/explain_md/step_9_dynamic_scenario_creation.md

 all_scenarios = tp.get_scenarios()

 # Initial variable for the scenario selector
-# The value of my selector will be the ids and what is display will be the name of my scenario
+# The value of selector will be the ids and what is display will be the name of the scenario
 scenario_selector = [(scenario.id, scenario.name) for scenario in all_scenarios]
 selected_scenario = None
 ```